What is the purpose of operations management?

 List of a few common challenges in operations management:

-- Inventory management: Balancing inventory levels to meet customer demand while minimizing carrying costs and avoiding stockouts or overstock situations poses a significant challenge for operations manager.
+Inventory management: Balancing inventory levels to meet customer demand while minimising carrying costs and avoiding stockouts or overstock situations poses a significant challenge for operations managers.

 Using a business loan to facilitate effective operations management